Lead Generation — 10 Strategies That Drive Inquiries in 2026

 2. SEO as a Lead Generation Engine

 SEO is the most effective lead generation channel in terms of cost per lead in the long run.
-Once visibility is built, it generates leads for months without additional per-click costs.
+Once visibility is built, it generates leads for months without additional per-click costs — which is exactly why it's usually the first channel we build for a client, even though it's the slowest of the ten to show results.
+Nobody enjoys hearing that at the start, but it's the honest order of operations.

 SEO strategy for lead generation: